ember-learn/guides-source/guides/release/tutorial/part-2/ember-data.md

   </div>
 </div>

-The generator created some boilerplate code for us, which servers as a pretty good starting point for writing our test:
+The generator created some boilerplate code for us, which serves as a pretty good starting point for writing our test:

 ```js { data-filename="tests/unit/models/rental-test.js" data-diff="-7,-8,+9,-11,-12,+13,+14,+15,+16,+17,+18,+19,+20,+21,+22,+23,+24,+25,+26,+27,+28,+29,+30,+31,+32,+33,+34,+35,+36,+37,+38,+39,+40" }
 import { module, test } from 'qunit';

-Commit: A number of copy fixes found in the release (Octane) guides (#122)
-* Typo in src/markdown/tutorial/part-2/11-ember-data.md

-* Typo in src/markdown/tutorial/part-1/08-working-with-data.md

----